 How can I join the AIM movement?

-Having a member of your PCN become trained in the principles of AIM is the best way to join the movement as this provides numerous benefits to a PCN and member practices.
-If this is not possible, AIM offers other ways to begin advancing towards a Patient’s Medical Home.
-From board meeting presentations, to self-directed e-learning, PCN workshops for clinic staff and learning collaboratives, contact AIM at firstname.lastname@example.org to discuss the best option for you.
+Having a member of your healthcare team become trained in the principles of AIM is the best way to join the movement.
+If this is not possible, AIM offers other ways to begin improving access.
+From board meeting presentations, to self-directed e-learning, workshops for clinic staff and learning collaboratives, contact AIM at firstname.lastname@example.org to discuss the best option for you.

 Tell me about AIM collaboratives.
 How have they evolved?